-Guidelines produced by the National Institute for Health and Care Excellence (NICE) for familial breast cancer recommend that women at an increased risk of breast cancer because of a family history of breast cancer, should be offered medication to reduce their risk.
+Guidelines produced by the National Institute for Health and Care Excellence (NICE) for familial breast cancer recommend that women at an increased lifetime chance of developing breast cancer because of a family history, should be offered medication to reduce their chance of developing breast cancer in the future.
 Options for breast cancer prevention in postmenopausal women at high risk include the drugs Anastrozole, Tamoxifen, or Raloxifene.

 All the tablets that have been shown to decrease breast cancer risk have an effect on oestrogen.
 Oestrogen is a natural female hormone which is produced mainly by the ovaries in women before menopause.
 It is important for the functioning of the reproductive system.
-After menopause the ovaries stop producing oestrogen, but low levels of the hormone continue to be produced in fat, liver, muscle, and breast tissue.
+After menopause, the ovaries stop producing oestrogen, but low levels of the hormone continue to be produced in fat, liver, muscle, and breast tissue.
 Many breast cancers rely on oestrogen to grow.
-These cancers are known as oestrogen-receptor positive (ER-positive) breast cancers (https://www.macmillan.org.uk/cancer-information-and-support/breast-cancer/receptors-for-breast-cancer).
+These cancers are known as oestrogen-receptor positive (ER-positive) breast cancers.
 These cancer cells have proteins called receptors, to which the oestrogen attaches.
-When oestrogen comes into contact with the receptors, it fits into them and stimulates the cancer cells to divide so that the tumour grows.
 If the receptor or the hormone itself is blocked, the cancer cells may grow more slowly or die.
 Cancers not sensitive to oestrogen are called oestrogen-receptor negative (ER-negative), and the tablets have not shown an effect on these cancers.